 - Have touched or who came in contact with the rash on your body

-How is Monkeypox spread?
+How is Mpox spread?

-- Contact with respiratory secretions
+- Contact with respiratory secretions, such as snot and mucus

 - This direct contact can happen during intimate contact, including: